carter-0/screen/README.md

 ## About:

 #### Screen is a Spigot 1.16-1.16.2 Plugin that mirrors your display enabling you to do things such as playing minecraft within minecraft.
-(NOTE: Screen is view-only and it is therefore highly reccomened that the user has multiple monitors.)
+(NOTE: Screen is view-only and it is therefore highly recommended that the user has multiple monitors.)

 #### NOTE: This is an early version and contains lots of bugs.